IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/chips/README.md

 An event `onSelection` is fired when the selection state of the `igxChip` changes.
 It provides the new `selected` value so you can get the new state and the original event in `originalEvent` that triggered this selection change.
 If this is not done through user interaction but instead is done by setting the `selected` property programmatically the `originalEvent` argument has value `null`.

 Also by default an icon is shown indicating that the chip is being selected.
-It is fully customizable and that can be done through the `selectIcon` input.
+It is fully customizable and can be done through the `selectIcon` input.
 It accepts values of type `TemplateRef` and overrides the default icon while retaining the same functionality.

 Example of customizing the select icon: